 Cardiac arrest is the medical term for a heart attack.
 It happens when a cascade of events causes the heart to stop beating regularly or entirely.
 CPR is used to help return the spontaneous circulation of blood in the body through compressions and ventilation.
 Defibrillation is also a skill included in CPR, but can only be done if an AED – automated external defibrillator – is available.

-What do I learn in a CPR class?
+What do I learn in American CPR Courses?

 There are three basic skills in giving CPR: compression, ventilation, and defibrillation.
 When you enroll in a Basic Life Support class, these are the three that you will focus on.